jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 worst of these two.

-### How to tie the Simple-Simon-crossover bend
+### Tying the Simple-Simon-crossover bend

-This new knot is tied exactly like the Simple-Simon-over except that the standing part and working end on the U-shaped piece are swapped.
+This new knot is tied exactly like the Simple-Simon-over except that the standing part and working end on the U-shaped rope are swapped.
+This results in a knot that clamps onto that U-shaped piece identically to the Simple-Simon-under bend but without the slightly more difficult pass _under_ the rope that the -under variant requires.